GSK clips wings of UK's FTSE after warning

 Johnson Matthey fell 1.2 percent after the world’s biggest producer of automotive catalytic converters posted an 11-percent fall in first-quarter underlying profit and said it expected a worse-than-expected impact from a stronger British sterling.

-Bank of England officials this month discussed whether there was a case for an early rate rise, but were held back in part by strikingly low wage growth and signs of weakness abroad, the minutes showed on Wednesday.
+Bank of England officials discussed this month whether there was a case for an early rate rise, but were held back in part by strikingly low wage growth and signs of weakness abroad, minutes showed on Wednesday.

 While Capita has benefited from scandals over the private provision of public services which damaged rivals G4S and Serco, the group’s strong results also reflect central and local government and private sector companies outsourcing work to cut costs in the face of tighter budgets.